-- composition: the use of the principles of design to arrange the elements of visual arts to create a piece of artwork; the way individual design elements are combined to express a particular idea - contrast: a principle of design; a technique that shows differences in the elements of visual arts in an artwork, such as smooth/rough textures, light/dark colors, or thick/thin lines - design: application of creativity to planning the optimal solution to a given problem and communication of that plan to others - elements of visual arts: the basic components that make up a work of art: color, form, line, shape, space, texture, and value (see Appendix 3 for grade-level skills):
+- contrast: a principle of design; a technique that shows differences in the elements of visual arts in an artwork, such as smooth/rough textures, light/dark colors, or thick/thin lines - dominance: a principle of design; the way an artwork shows emphasis; a way of organizing a composition so that one element or object in the composition is the strongest or most important part of the work. (see also emphasis) - elements of visual arts: the basic components that make up a work of art: color, form, line, shape, space, texture, and value (see Appendix 3 for grade-level skills):

 color: the visible range of reflected light.
-Color has three properties: hue, value, and intensity (brightness or dullness)
+Color has three properties: hue, value, and intensity (brightness or dullness).

-form: a three-dimensional object that has height, length, width, and depth line: the one-dimensional path of a dot through space used by artists to control the viewer's eye movement; a thin mark made by a pencil, pen, or brush shape: a closed space made when a line connects to itself space: an element of visual arts; the area above, below, around, and within an artwork; the illusion of depth or space on a flat surface, created by means of the following techniques: rendering shapes and forms so that they overlap and using size, detail, value, color, and linear perspective texture: an element of visual arts that portrays surface quality: actual texture is how something feels; visual texture is how something appears to feel.
+form: a three-dimensional object that has height, length, width, and depth.

+line: the one-dimensional path of a dot through space used by artists to control the viewer's eye movement; a thin mark made by a pencil, pen, or brush.

+shape: a closed space made when a line connects to itself.

+space: an element of visual arts; the area above, below, around, and within an artwork; the illusion of depth or space on a flat surface, created by means of the following techniques: rendering shapes and forms so that they overlap and using size, detail, value, color, and linear perspective.

+texture: an element of visual arts that portrays surface quality: actual texture is how something feels; visual texture is how something appears to feel.